Sssanp/Neira_Sandra_Portfolio_FIP/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
 ## History
 >The idea behind this portfolio is to create an organized and visually striking page, that stands out for its cool colours and animations, that is why for this concept I chose black as the background colour, it is going to have a very galactic or space style, I was thinking in creating a more striking background but I want my work to be what visually attracts the most attention.
-For now, everything is subject to change
+For now, everything is subject to change...
 ## Relevant links for My Research & Inspiration
   > * [Pinterest Board](https://co.pinterest.com/ssan3np/portfolio-ideas/)
 ## Credits